 Originally built by Thomas Swarbick, a renowned English organ builder in the 18th century, the beautiful organ of the cathedral still dates in part from 1715.
 It was first positioned in a West end gallery and restored, enlarged and modernised several times to include some more modern installments.
 The most recent major changes were made by Nicholsons in 1993.
 The cathedral has a strong tradition of musical prominence, linked to its organ and the regular evensong that takes place every day during school time.

-What else can you do at St. Philip’s Cathedral?
+What can you do at St. Philip’s Cathedral?